grohith327/ML-in-Cpp/SoftmaxRegression/README.md

-# Logistic Regression
+# Softmax Regression
-A C++ program that performs a simple logisitc regression and returns the accuracy </br>
+A C++ program that performs a simple Softmax regression(multi-class classification) and returns the accuracy </br>
 ### Ensure the path for mlpack has been set: </br>
 By default mlpack is installed to `/usr/local/`, if you have installed somewhere specify that path.
 ```